ISIA-DASHR/videojs-DASHR-tech/README.md

 Don’t hesitate to specify alternative source type in case of your visitors browser doesn’t support Media API.

 **In downloads you can find a build version of videojs integrating this wrapper.**

+But you still need to download DASHR sources and specify to videojs with DASHR_API where it is located like it is said how to be used

 Exemple in action on : [http://dashr.option-isia-ecp.fr/](http://dashr.option-isia-ecp.fr/ "http://dashr.option-isia-ecp.fr/")